Last updated on January 7th, 2024 at 10:57 am

 - Thirsty Roots Apricot Castor Oil (to seal moisture and add “weight” to my hair.
 This is a heavier oil which will help defy shrinkage.
 I’ll only be applying it to the crown of my head because this is the area that tends to frizz the most.
 Plus, it takes the brunt of abuse from the sun’s hot rays.

-Are you making any changes to your summer hairstyling for less shrinkage?
+Are you trying out any summer natural hairstyles for less shrinkage?